Deploying DPU OS Using BFB from Host

 bfb_post_install – called as a last step before reboot.
 All EMMC partitions are unmounted at this stage.

-For example, using the bf.cfg script below configures the BlueField DPU with Separated Host mode and disables the port owner from the Arm side:
+For example, using the BlueField.cfg script below configures the BlueField DPU with Separated Host mode and disables the port owner from the Arm side:

 # cat /root/bf.cfg